parketh/babylon-eots-verifier/README.md

-# Finality Provider Pub Rand Contract
+# Babylon EOTS Verifier Contract

-This repo contains the Solidity contracts that allow Babylon finality providers (FPs) to commit and verify large batches of EOTS public randomness using Merkle proofs.
+This repo contains the Solidity contracts for:

+1. Babylon finality providers (FPs) to commit batches of EOTS public randomness
+2. Clients to verify EOTS signatures and randomness commitments

 ## Usage